rtomrud/tagtoname/README.md

 - `"rename"`, emitted when the new path is different from the old path, passing the new path (string) to the callback
 - `"same"`, emitted when the new path is the same as the old path, passing the old path (string) to the callback
 - `"error"`, emitted when a file cannot be renamed, passing the `Error` object to the callback
-- `"done"`, emitted when all files have been processed
+- `"complete"`, emitted when all files have been processed

 ### Examples